 The Virginia Department of Education (VDOE) continues to work closely with the Governor’s Office, the Virginia Department of Health, and other state agencies to ensure our public schools and communities have the most up-to-date information and resources.
 The health and safety of our children and staff are our top priorities.
 Visit COVID-19 & Virginia Public Schools and Frequently Asked Questions for the latest information.

-43. Must evaluations be completed during school closures?
-May a school division delay the completion of all evaluations until school resumes?
+41. Must evaluations be completed during virtual schooling or school closures?
+May a school division delay the completion of all evaluations until face to face schooling resumes?

-As stated previously, some evaluations that cannot be completed without face-to-face activities may need to be delayed until school reopens.
-However, there are evaluations that can and should be completed within the sixty-five business days timeline.
-Remember, evaluations always begin with a review of existing data, and on the basis of that review and input from the child’s parents, the team may identify any additional data that is required.
-If the team determines that existing data is sufficient and no additional data is required, then the team may move forward to discuss and determine eligibility.
+As stated previously, some evaluations that cannot be completed without face-to-face activities may need to be gathered using an alternate format or delayed until school reopens.
+However, there are evaluation components that can and should be completed within the sixty-five business days timeline.
+Remember, evaluations always begin with a review of existing data, and on the basis of that review and input from the child’s parents, the Team may identify any additional data that is required.
+If the Team determines that existing data is sufficient and no additional data is required, then the team may move forward to discuss and determine eligibility.
 Teams should consider the sources of existing data available to document each of the eligibility criteria questions, including information about the educational impact and need for specially designed instruction.
 If any required data is not available or cannot be gathered to answer each of the eligibility criteria questions, the team may need to extend the timeline.

 - Ensure transparency with parents and clearly explain the alternate form of assessment,

 - Accept and document a parent's refusal to participate in an alternative assessment or evaluation, and

 - Know the required parental consent needed and prior written notice requirements and meet them.